-hardware required to install a wireless WAN is simple.
-It consists of access points, the provide access for all users to the wireless network, antennas with mounting ware and lightning arrestors, rooftop antenna towers of varying heights as needed, ing required to connect antennas to the LAN, and access to standard electrical outlets each access point.
-In each building, the wireless network terminates at an access point connects to a local hub or switch and serves as a bridge to the wired LAN.
-Access its must be located as close as possible to the building antenna (less than 25 feet is erred to avoid loss of band-width) and must be protected from the elements.
+The hardware required to install a wireless WAN is simple.
+It consists of access points, which provide access for all users to the wireless network, antennas with mounting hardware and lightning arrestors, rooftop antenna towers of varying heights as needed, cabling required to connect antennas to the LAN, and access to standard electrical outlets for each access point.
+In each building, the wireless network terminates at an access point that connects to a local hub or switch and serves as a bridge to the wired LAN.
+Access points must be located as close as possible to the building antenna (less than 25 feet is preferred to avoid loss of band-width) and must be protected from the elements.